Mafikeng: Establishment

 The Tswana chieftains had ruled Bechuanaland on the advice of Congregational missionaries of the London Missionary Society, including Robert Moffat who was stationed at Kuruman among the Batlhaping and David Livingstone who was based among Sechele's Bakwena at Kolobeng close to present day Gaborone, Botswana; the Methodist missionaries of the Wesleyan Missionary Society among the Barolong; and the Lutheran Hermannsburg Missionary Society among the Bakwena ba ga Mogopa.

 In 1852, the Boers of the Transvaal invaded Bechuanaland but were defeated by a Tswana army led by Sechele I (Setshele) of the Bakwena ba ga Sechele at Dimawe in present-day Botswana during the Battle of Dimawe of 1852.

 The Boers of the Transvaal would successfully invade Bechuanaland 30 years later in 1882 establishing the Republic of Stellaland and State of Goshen around present day Vryburg and surrounding areas in 1882 to 1883.
 Stellaland and Goshen unified as the United States of Stellaland in 1883 to 1885.

 In response, British Congregational missionary John MacKenzie of the London Missionary Society stationed among the Bangwato at Shoshong advised Tswana Paramount Chiefs to seek British protection.

-This led to the Warren expedition of December 1884 to mid 1885, where the British sent 4000 troops from the Cape Colony led by Major General Charles Warren, repelling Boer and German encroachment into Bechuanaland and dissolving Stellaland and Goshen.
+This led to the Warren expedition of December 1884 to mid 1885, when the British sent 4000 troops from the Cape Colony led by Major General Charles Warren, repelling Boer and German encroachment into Bechuanaland and dissolving Stellaland and Goshen.

-Bechuanaland was proclaimed a British protectorate, with Mafeking as the capital.
-But Bechuanaland was later divided into two; separating Tswana lands along the Molopo and Nossob rivers-those to the north, Bechuanaland Protectorate, remained a British protectorate, eventually gaining independence in 1966 as the republic of Botswana.
+Bechuanaland was proclaimed a British protectorate, with Mafeking as its capital.
+But Bechuanaland was later divided into two; separating Tswana lands along the Molopo and Nossob rivers-those to the north, Bechuanaland Protectorate, remained a British protectorate, eventually gaining independence in 1966 as the Republic of Botswana.

 Those lands to the south of the Molopo, now part of present-day South Africa's North-West and Northern Cape provinces, including Mafikeng, became British Bechuanaland, a short-lived colony later handed to the Cape Colony.
 In 1910, the Cape Colony unified with Natal, the Transvaal and Orange Free State to found the Union of South Africa.

 Even after the division of Bechuanaland which placed Mafeking outside of the Bechuanaland Protectorate, Mafeking remained the capital of Bechuanaland Protectorate (present day Botswana) until Gaborone was established in 1965.

-Siege of Mafeking
+Second Boer War and siege of Mafeking

-At the outbreak of the Second Boer War in 1899, the town was besieged by the Boer.
+At the outbreak of the Second Boer War in 1899, the town was besieged by the Boers.
 The Siege of Mafeking lasted 217 days from October 1899 to May 1900, and turned Robert Baden-Powell into a national hero.
+The use of adolescent boys as military auxiliaries helped lay the groundwork for the Scouting movement.
 In 1900, the British built a concentration camp in Mafeking to house Boer women and children.
 In September 1904, Lord Roberts unveiled an obelisk at Mafeking bearing the names of those who fell in defence of the town.
 British losses during the siege were 212 people killed, soldiers and civilians, and more than 600 wounded.
 Boer losses were significantly higher.